IBMSpectrumComputing/lsf-plugins/elim.reaper/README.md

 You can also optionally set LSF_EXCLUDED_HOSTS to a space delimited list of hostnames that should be excluded from the reaper check.
 An example of a host such as this would be a Login Node that is running LSF daemons for some reason.
 As always, LSF Administrators are not reaped, so this would not have to include hosts in the LSF_MASTER_LIST.

+Additionally, there are two parameter that allow you to add LSF user group that should be allowed to login to the host even if there are not jobs running.
+Those settings are LSF_EXCLUDED_UGROUPS wich needs to be set to a space delimited list of LSF user groups.
+Non LSF user groups will be ignored.
+The second parameter is the LSF_UGROUP_REFRESH, which instructs the elim.reaper how often it should recache the list off LSF users in those user groups.
+The default is 3600 seconds or once an hour.

 If you wish to see debug output from the elim, you may run it with the --debug option.

 ## Community Contribution Requirements